Xadeck/flags/README.md

 The `errors` object is akin to an `std::vector` with a convenient conversion-to-boolean operator, and output-to-stream operator.
-This allows for a minimal approach to report errors if any.
+This allows for a minimal approach to report errors.

 ```c++
   if (errors) { // of `if (!errors.empty()) `